Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Aliasing- and Sinc Artifact-Free Pooling

+As the rectangle function is applied as point-wise multiplication in the Fourier domain, the equivalent sinc-function in the spatial domain is applied as a circular convolution, i.e.~a convolution with circular boundary conditions.
+This leads to (i) sinc-interpolation artifacts, also referred to as \textit{ringing artifacts} in the spatial domain, and (ii) to wrap-around effects of the circular sinc-convolution at the boundaries of the feature map, where, for example, signal from the left boundary is convolved into the signal on the right.

-\textbf{Spectral Artifact-free Transformation.} To achieve completely aliasing-free downsampling, it is necessary to apply the rectangular function in the frequency domain.
-However, this operation, when combined with the transformation back into the spatial domain, can introduce sinc artifacts in the spatial representation.
-To mitigate such artifacts, it is essential to apply a filter that smoothens the sharp edges of the rectangular function.
-Therefore, we propose the use of a Hamming window ($H(n)$), which is defined for 1D signals as follows:
+\textbf{Sinc Interpolation Artifact Mitigation.} To achieve downsampling that is free of both aliasing and sinc interpolation artifacts, it is necessary to apply the rectangle function in the frequency domain.
+There it is common to apply a filter that smoothens the sharp edges of the rectangle function.
+Therefore, we propose the use of a Hamming window ($H(n)$), which is defined for 1D signals as:

 The 2D Hamming filter is defined as the outer product of two 1D Hamming filters, where $\alpha = 25/46$ and N represents the number of samples in the signal.
 However, unlike in \cite{tomen2021spectral}, we do not utilize the Hamming filter as a window function in the spatial domain.
-Instead, we directly apply the Hamming filter in the frequency domain as a pointwise multiplication.
-As a result, our Hamming filter possesses a truly infinite and periodic nature in the spatial domain, effectively preventing spectral leakage artifacts.
+Instead, we directly apply the Hamming filter in the frequency domain as a point-wise multiplication.

+The spatial representation of the Hamming window from the frequency domain is shown in \autoref{fig:rec_sinc} (right, blue line).
+The side slopes of the transformed Hamming window become near zero, effectively reducing interpolation artifacts.
+Further, we show in \autoref{fig:rec_sinc} the combination of the rectangle function and the Hamming window (red dashed line) in the Fourier domain (left) and the spatial domain (right).
+The Hamming window facilitates to suppress the oscillations of the sinc function, while remaining completely alias-free.
+Consequently, the possible artifacts from the circular convolution with the sinc function are reduced and artifacts that would come from the boundary of the feature map are suppressed as the side slope of the signal becomes near zero.

+\textbf{Stabilized Fast Fourier Transform (FFT).} Further analysis shows that it is beneficial to stabilize the Fourier Transform.
+Common FFT implementations \cite{cooley1965algorithm} leverage the separability of the Fourier Transform.
+Typically, the n-dimensional FT are cascaded 1D Fourier transforms.
+Hence, the 2D FFT is computed first in one direction (vertically) and then in the other direction (horizontally).
+Due to numerical inaccuracies, this process can introduce shifts in the image after multiple transform applications (see \autoref{fig:heart}, columns two and three).

+We suggest that the numerical issues of the usual row-first FFT originate from the fact that our signal is usually even-sized (even number of pixels in width and height), leading to non-centered frequency representations (see \autoref{fig:sym_pad}, left).
+The resulting asymmetric cut-out of the low-frequency components can be avoided by padding.
+Specifically, asymmetric padding can center the frequency representation, see \autoref{fig:sym_pad}, right.